Why you should know about the Stockdale Paradox

 It is also a personal philosophy in how you approach your own way of being.
 It creates a sense of staying grounded in reality and hopeful in the possibilities.
 It's not choosing optimism over pessimism but embracing both feelings in opposition to one another and realising they are connected and both necessary.

-Honestly own where you are at, hold onto hope, hold onto it firmly and in the true awareness and realist assessment of you current situation.
-Despite how bad things feel, how chaotic and uncertain things seems.
-Can you know that you'll likely fail along the way and also believe that you'll come through and when you do - what will be the purpose and meaning you assign to that time.
+Honestly own where you are at, hold onto hope, hold onto it firmly and in the true awareness and realist assessment of your current situation.
+Despite how bad things feel, and how chaotic and uncertain things seem.
+Can you know that you'll likely fail along the way and also believe that you'll come through and when you do - what will be the purpose and meaning you assign to that time?

 Katie Quinney